-Mr Goh holds a Bachelor Degree in Mechanical Engineering (Hons) and a Masters Degree in Industrial Engineering.
 Mr Goh is currently the Non-Executive Chairman of Seacare Medical Holdings Pte Ltd and Seacare Manpower Pte Ltd. Mr Goh began his career with the Economic Development Board ("EDB") where he headed the Local Industries Unit and was subsequently appointed as a Director of EDB's Automation Applications Centre located in the Singapore Science Park.
 Mr Goh was the founding member of the Association of Small and Medium Enterprise ("ASME") and founded International Franchise Pte Ltd, a pioneer in franchising business in Singapore.
 Mr Goh was previously the Deputy Managing Director of Tonhow Industries Ltd, the first SESDAQ listed plastic injection moulding company.
 Prior to his present business, Mr Goh was the Vice-President of Times Publishing Ltd and was responsible for the Group's Retail and Distribution businesses.
-Mr Goh is also a member of the Singapore Institute of Directors and an Independent Director of Sheng Siong Group Ltd, Singapore Post Limited, AsiaPhos Limited and Vicom Limited.
-In recognition of his many years of social and community services, Mr Goh was awarded the Public Service Medal in 1996 and the Public Service Star in 2006 by the President of the Republic of Singapore.
+Mr Goh is also a member of the Singapore Institute of Directors and an Independent Director of Sheng Siong Group Ltd, AsiaPhos Limited, Vicom Limited and TLV (Holdings) Limited.
+In recognition of his many years of social and community services, Mr Goh was awarded the Public Service Star (Bar) in 2015 and was appointed a Justice of the Peace in September 2015.
+Mr Goh holds a Bachelor Degree in Mechanical Engineering (Hons) and a Masters Degree in Industrial Engineering and Management.